 Any activity or project, whether directly related to the job in question or not, can be leveraged to demonstrate the transferable soft skills of team-work, collaboration, leadership, etc. An experience in organising a college fest, for instance, indicates a strong soft skill set.

-By uploading your resume on VMock SMART Resume Platform you can obtain further guidance on sharpening your resume with the correct soft skills and shoot up its competency and impact.
+By uploading your resume on VMock SMART Resume Platform you can obtain further guidance on sharpening your resume format and content with the correct soft skills and shoot up its competency and impact.

 8. Attention To Detail